AB Experiments (Firebase)

 Firebase Remote Config Setup

-• Create 2 variants and set the parameter values for each variant.
+• Create 3 variants and set the values for each of the parameters.

 • Go to A/B TestingStart Experiment